 – The impact of significant eras such as Marvellous Melbourne, interwar architecture, city slums, new technologies, the advent of ‘skyscrapers’, the destruction of Victoriana, the demise of markets, student immigration, the demise of the textile industry and the residential boom.

-– We also look at the impact of Melbourne’s bohemian cultures such as the 1860s Fasolians, 1890s Heidelberg School, 1940s Angry Penguins, 1950s Drift and the 1970s counter-culture.
+– We also look at the impact of Melbourne’s bohemian cultures such as the 1860s Fasolians, 1890s Heidelberg School, 1940s Angry Penguins, 1950s Drift, the 1970s counter-culture and the 2000s street artists.
 Our tour looks at the city over time and the changing role of artists, technology, transport, architecture. hospitality, industry.

 See the Video: Melbourne Laneways by Eleni Arbus of Creative Spaces